chillax201/N0735/pages/Linear Algebra.md

 		  logseq.order-list-type:: number
 	- $$det(A)  = \sum sgn(\sigma)a_{1\sigma(1)}a_{2\sigma(2)} \dots a_{n\sigma(n)}$$
 	  where $\sigma$ is any permutation of column indices 1,2,...,n
-	- we know the following abotu determinants as well:
+	- we know the following about determinants as well:
 		- multilinear (as a function of n row vectors) logseq.order-list-type:: number
 		- alternating